It was thought though however for many years that this

 Some manufacturers

-actually suggest this no current limit fast charging as
+actually suggest a "no current limit" and fast charging as a preferred charging

-a preferred charging method (such as the AGM batteries: Hawker Odyssey and Optima
+method (such as some AGM batteries: Hawker Odyssey and Optima

-knowing that no current limit may involve hundreds of amps then you will soon
+no current limit may involve hundreds of amps, then you will soon

 see that using say a 25 or 30 amp logic controlled 3 stage charger on a

-powerchair with 70ah batteries is not only sensible its actually really
+powerchair with big 70Ah batteries is not only sensible, its actually really

-extremely cautious and far from the hundred amps plus a cars alternator would
+extremely cautious!
+And far from the hundred Amps plus that a cars alternator

-conservative approach.
-After all charging is exactly the same reaction as say
+approach.
+After all charging is exactly the same reaction as

-The only time that limiting the current while charging a Deep Cycle battery
+that limiting the current while charging a Deep Cycle battery becomes important

-becomes important is if that battery has a high internal resistance as SOME
+is if that battery has a high internal resistance as some cheap nasty ones do.

 Does it harm them?
 No,